 - If you have sanded the area, rub down with a dampened lint-free cloth to remove all the dust.

-- If the area is stained, treat next with a stain and damp seal paint which is also available from Property Repair Systems.
+- If the area is stained, treat next with a stain and damp seal paint which is also available from most DIY stores

-- Once that dries you are ready to paint.
-To help to avoid black mould reforming on your newly redecorated walls and woodwork, use anti-condensation paint.
+- Once that dries you are ready to paint on your topcoat.
+To help avoid black mould reforming on your newly redecorated walls and woodwork, use anti-condensation paint.
 This is special paint which is hygroscopic, allowing the paint to ‘breathe’ and makes it ideal for kitchens, bathrooms and shower rooms.
-Alternatively you can incorporate anti-mould additive to your choice of regular paint for a similar effect.
+Alternatively, you can incorporate anti-mould additive to your choice of regular paint for a similar effect

-Condensed moisture can also react with the salts in the skim plaster coat, masonry or stone in your walls.
+Condensed moisture can also react with the salts in skim plaster, masonry and stone in your walls.
 This can cause efflorescence or ‘salting’, which shows up as a fluffy or crystalline coating on the surface of the wall.

 If you think the salting might be caused by penetrating damp then you need to find out for sure what is causing the damp.
 You can visit our Diagnosing Damp Project or you can consult a structural engineer.